Wednesday, April 29, 2009

 When I started "blogging",(it still sounds like something you'd do in a swamp) "Lady Godiva and Me' was in limbo, doing the now it's accepted now it's not, now we don't know who is going to publish it if it's going to be published quickstep and I was using a blog to keep notes for what is still work in progress.

 As it was getting silly trying to decide what belongs where I have closed down the other one and imported it.
-But I've left the Lady G header up as sooner later, like any good Viking, I'll swing back to Anglo-Saxon England where parts of ye new project is situated anyway.
+But I've left the Lady G header up as sooner or later, like any good Viking, I'll swing back to Anglo-Saxon England where parts of ye new project is situated anyway.

 Porphyria’s Lover